grrrwaaa/courses/datt4950/evo.md

 (* 6 (sin (+ x 2)))
 ```

-An yet more elegant way of representing this is as a stack register language, in which values are pushed to a running stack (reading left to right), and operators consume values from this stack.
+An yet more elegant way of representing this is as a stack register language, in which values are pushed to a running stack (reading left to right, in what is called *Reverse Polish Notation*), and operators consume values from this stack and push their results back on.
 Such languages are sometimes called concatenatative programming languages, since there is no punctuation and they can be split at any point.
 It looks like this:

 ```
 x 2 + sin 6 *